evolutionus/qr-code/README.md

 ### What I learned

 Coding this project taught me how to link to an external source(google fonts).
-It also added that challenge of, displaying an imaage using the imaage tags.
+It also added that challenge of, displaying an image using the img tag.

 ```html
 <img class="qr-code-image" src ="./images/image-qr-code.png" alt="qr code image" width="240">